 After the Christian reconquest, it was enlarged and reinforced several times.

-As well as being a historical monument, today it is also an incredible viewpoint, overlooking the town of Sintra and the surrounding region.
+As well as being a historical monument, today it is also an incredible viewpoint, overlooking the town of Sintra and the entire surrounding region.

 Seteais Palace